mhered/bumperbot/Section_7_Differential_Kinematics.md

 ## Using the diff_drive_controller (7.73)

-ros2 control libraryies have a standard controller for differential drive robots
+ros2 control libraries have a standard controller for differential drive robots

 1. modify `bumperbot_controllers.yaml` to declare and configure a new node named e.g. `bumperbot_controller` based on `diff_drive_controller/DiffDriveController`

-2. modify `controller.launch.py`to add an argument `use_simple_controller`, true by default, which will toggle between using the `simple_controller` we wrote and the standard `diff_drive_controller` node we named `bumperbot_controller` .
+2. modify `controller.launch.py` to add an argument `use_simple_controller`, true by default, which will toggle between using the `simple_controller` we wrote and the standard `diff_drive_controller` node we named `bumperbot_controller`.
 We use `GroupAction` to launch on condition the group of nodes for `simple_controller`.

 colcon build and in other terminals source and launch gazebo, the control system of the robot, and the joystick :